Search

 • Tackling Antimicrobial Resistance: Integration and Health Systems Strengthening: Antimicrobial resistance (AMR) is a growing global crisis, causing over 5 million deaths annually and threatening modern healthcare by rendering antibiotics, antivirals, and antifungals ineffective.
 Combating AMR requires a holistic One Health approach that integrates robust primary healthcare systems, antimicrobial stewardship, improved surveillance, regulatory enforcement, and community engagement.
 Strengthened health systems, workforce training, and cross-sector collaboration are essential to mitigate AMR's devastating health and economic impacts and ensure global health resilience.

-• Bolstering Global Health Security in a Changing Climate: Climate change is altering the distribution, reproductive rate, and behavior of vectors such as ticks, mosquitoes, and sandflies.
-Health security strategies must reflect the risks and increasing complexity that climate change contributes to our ecosystem.
+• Bolstering Global Health Security in a Changing Environment: Extreme weather is altering the distribution, reproductive rate, and behavior of vectors such as ticks, mosquitoes, and sandflies.
+Health security strategies must reflect the risks and increasing complexity that a changing environment contributes to our ecosystem.

 Read More